abedulaziz/Consult-a-doctor/README.md

 > There are several specializations available in the app.
 Patients or doctors are able to create video chat rooms with doctors and discuss their medical issue.

 ### User Stories
-- As a user, I want to browsse ablums, so that I can find quick links
+- As a patient, I want to book meetings with doctors and inquire my medical issue
-- As a user, I want to browsse ablums, so that I can find quick links
+- As a doctor, I want to benefit materially from the meetings and add blogs on my profile concerning my medical speciality
-- As a user, I want to browsse ablums, so that I can find quick links
+- As an admin, I want to add/remove specializations and accept/deny doctor account requests

 <br><br>